yotiosoft/dptran-cpp/README.md

 ```

 After executing the above command, restart the terminal to make the dptran command available.
-For Apple-Chip macOS, please use the clang (Xcode) compiler to build because it can't be built with g++ (as of June 2022).
+For Apple-Chip macOS, please use the clang (Xcode) compiler to build because it can't be built with g++.

 ## How to use?